 Nothing.

-It's not wise to candle too early in the incubation process.
+It's not wise to candle too early in the chicken egg incubation process.
 There's nothing to see yet and you run the risk of damaging the fragile embryonic system.

 This is what you'd see if you did.
 The slightly darker area on top is the yolk.
-Apart from that, the naked eye can't see anything going on.
+Apart from that, the naked eye can't see anything – and won't, until around day 4 or 5.

 I have had so many people write to me in desperation having realised later on in incubation that their eggs were wrongly placed and, sadly, the whole hatch has been a failure.